18 August 2026

 Poor Mary!
 At the first occurrence I winced.
 At the second, I leapt out of my chair, determined to do what I could to save all present and subsequent generations of young people from stumbling their way through this mine-field.

 Britain has clearly decided not to bother teaching grammar, so it does not help much if I refer to concepts like Nominative and Accusative Cases.
 (These concepts are so much clearer in Latin.
 The nominative case is used for subject nouns, the accusative case for object nouns.
 "The ball (nominative) hit the centre stump (accusative).
-In modern English there are only tiny trace of these distinctions.
-"I (nom.) speak"; "He spoke to me (acc.)."
+In modern English there are only tiny traces of these distinctions.
+"I (nom.) speak"; "He told me (acc.)."
 But, that sort of instruction is lost on the modern youngsters. )

 I have a much simpler way of teaching the correct usage; temporarily leave out your companion (Mrs. Bennet or Mr. Bingley in my examples).
 So, for Mary: